 American Finance & Investment Co., Inc. (AFIC) is one of Texas’s leading home property tax lenders.
 We offer an affordable, hassle-free way to ensure that all your property taxes are up to date.
 When you contact us for a property tax loan, we will pay your outstanding fees in full and work out a manageable repayment plan for you.
 You will be worry-free from expensive fees and obtain the time and space you need to regain your financial footing.

 Commercial property owners in Texas pay some of the highest property taxes in the country.
-With penalties and interest that can top 43% in the first year alone, money spent on fines could be better used by investing in growing your business.
-We know how important it is to control your capital, and we also know that you want to avoid the cost of penalties, interest fees, and stress that comes with delinquent taxes.
+With costly penalties and interest that can top 43% in the first year alone, money spent on fines could be better used by investing in growing your business.
+We know how important it is to control your capital, and we also know that you want to avoid the cost of penalties, interest fees, and stress that comes with delinquent property taxes.
 Fortunately for your business, AFIC can offer solutions to this problem.

 If you need more information about property taxes and other tax and residency information for Fort Bend County, have a look at some of the following resources: